sungsoo-ahn/2025/_posts/2025-04-28-soft-value-guidance.md

 ---

 ## Setting & Notation
- Before describing concrete examples in [Targets](targets), we establish notation for the setting where we are given a pretrained model  $$ p^{\text{ref}} $$  such as a language or diffusion model, which we will seek to condition or modulate to achieve some target properties or distribution at the endpoint.
+ Before describing concrete examples in [Targets](targets), we establish notation which will encompass both the language and diffusion modeling settings.
+ Assume we are given a pretrained model  $$ p^{\text{ref}} $$, which we will seek to condition or modulate to achieve some target properties or distribution at the endpoint.
- We begin by defining a shared notation for sequence models over states  $$ \mathbf{x}_{t} $$  in a discrete or continuous space, where we adapt autoregressive language models to have Markovian structure to match the diffusion setting.
+ We begin by defining a shared notation, where we adapt autoregressive language models to have Markovian structure to match the diffusion setting.

 In the language modeling case, we consider the state  $$ \mathbf{x}_{t} = \mathrm{concat}({\mathbf{x}_{0}}, x_{1}, x_{2}, \ldots x_{t}) \in \mathcal{V}^{T_{0}+t}$$ in an expanding state-space, where we concatenate tokens  $$ x_{\tau} \in \mathcal{V}$$  generated in response to a prompt or initial state  $$ \mathbf{x}_{0} \in \mathcal{V}^{T_{0}}$$ of maximum length $$T_{0}$$.
 We view a reference policy  $$ p^{\text{ref}}_{\text{LM}}(a_t = x_{t+1} \vert {\mathbf{x}_t}) $$  as selecting a next token  $$ x_{t+1} $$  as the action  $$ a_t $$  with the context  $$ \mathbf{x}_t $$  as the state , with deterministic environment transitions  $$ p^{\text{env}}(\mathbf{x}_{t+1} \vert a_t = x_{t+1}, \mathbf{x}_t) = \mathbb{I}[\mathbf{x}_{t+1} = \text{concat}(\mathbf{x}_t, x_{t+1})] $$  that concatenate the generated token  $$ x_{t+1} $$  with the context  $$ \mathbf{x}_t $$.
 The policy is usually given by an autoregressive model  $$ \mathbf{x}_t \sim \prod_{\tau=0}^{t-1} p^{\text{ref}}_{\text{LM}}(x_{\tau+1} \vert \mathbf{x}_{\tau}) $$ .
 For convenience, we will write the full state transition as  $$ p^{\text{ref}}_{t+1}(\mathbf{x}_{t+1} \vert \mathbf{x}_{t})=p^{\text{ref}}_{\text{LM}}(x_{t+1} \vert \mathbf{x}_t) \mathbb{I}[\mathbf{x}_{t+1} =\text{concat}(\mathbf{x}_t, x_{t+1})] $$ .
 This leads to a slight abuse of notation in which we can write the probability of a (partial) sequence $\mathbf{x}_t$ either using tokens $$ p^{\text{ref}}_t(\mathbf{x}_t)=\prod_{\tau=0}^{t-1} p^{\text{ref}}_{\text{LM}}(x_{\tau+1} \vert \mathbf{x}_{\tau}) $$  or as a joint distribution over its prefixes  $$ p^{\text{ref}}_{t}(\mathbf{x}_{0:t}) = \prod_{\tau=0}^{t-1} p^{\text{ref}}_{\tau+1}(\mathbf{x}_{\tau+1} \vert \mathbf{x}_{\tau}) $$ .
 Our goal is to sample transitions which approximate a target [target](#targets)  $$ p^*(\mathbf{x}_{t+1} \vert \mathbf{x}_t) $$  or  $$ p^*_{\text{LM}}(x_{t+1} \vert \mathbf{x}_t) $$ .